Against Meidias

 "Against Meidias" (Κατὰ Μειδίου) is one of the most famous judicial orations of the prominent Athenian statesman and orator Demosthenes.

 Background

-Meidias, a wealthy Athenian, punched Demosthenes, who was at the time a choregos at the Greater Dionysia, in the face at the theater.
+Meidias, a wealthy Athenian, punched Demosthenes — who, at the time served as a patron (choregos) of the Greater Dionysia festival — in the face at the theater of Dionysos in 348 BC.
+The assault was the result of a long-standing feud between the two.
 Meidias was a friend of Eubulus and supporter of the unsuccessful excursion in Euboea.
 He also was an old enemy of the orator, forcibly entering Demosthenes' house along with his brother Thrasylochus in 361 BC, in order to take possession of it.
+Upon breaking into his home, Demosthenes, his sister, and his mother were subjected to verbal abuse.
+This incident, along with the assault, forms the basis for Demosthenes' speech.